Hoishin/schedule-change/readme.md

 # Schedule Change

-Microservice to fetch schedule of an event and send changes to Discord webhook.
+Microservice to fetch speedrunning events schedule and notify changes to Discord webhook.
+Made for language restreamers.

+Written in TypeScript.
+Run `yarn build` to compile.

-This app is intended to be used with [Serverless Framework with AWS Lambda](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
+This app is designed to be used with [AWS Lambda with Serverless Framework](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).

+The `main.js` file exposes the API after compiling.

-## Deploy
+## Deploy to AWS Lambda

 First setup `.env` file in this directory.
+It will be available in runtime with `dotenv`.

 For example, for GDQ's donation tracker,